 Of the many things that Philly has given to the world, musicians has to be one of the best.
-With such a rich history and artistic scene, there's no surprise that Philly has produced a wide variety of musicians who created top hits.
-Here's who we think are the best of the best to come out of our city with our top Philly musicians.
+With such a rich history and artistic scene, there’s no surprise that Philly has produced a wide variety of musicians who created top hits.
+Here’s who we think are the best of the best to come out of our city with our top Philly musicians.

 Coltrane was a jazz saxophonist and composer who was at the forefront of “free jazz,” which influenced many other musicians and remains one of the most significant saxophonist in jazz history.
 At 17 he moved to Philadelphia and at 20 began his jazz theory studies under a Philadelphia guitarist.